snotwadd20/ClickerFramework/README.md

 --- STUFF THAT GOES ON BUTTONS ---
 (these do most of the work)

-- AddToRate.cs - Put on a button.
+- AddCurrencyBonus - Put on a button.
 Send "OnClick" message to add to a currency's global click or tick rates
 - Buyable.cs - Put on a button to make it a buyable (send "Buy" message to buy a thing).
 Disables button if you can't afford it.
-Works with following scripts:
+When a thing is bought, Buyable sends a "OnPurchased" message to all scripts on that gameObject in case you want to customize things that happen on buy.
 - MultiplyCurrency - Use this on a button (send OnClick) to multiply the linkes currency total by n when clicked.
 Use with a buyable, and the price gets subtracted before the multiplication.
+- ScaleGeneratorSpeed - Use this on a button (send OnClick or Activate) to scale up the speed of a generator make it faster).

 --- WRAPPERS ---
 (Files to make this work with certain plugins.
 Delete these if you don't use those plugins)